Azure/azure-sdk-for-net/sdk/deviceupdate/Azure.ResourceManager.DeviceUpdate/README.md

-# Microsoft Azure Device Update Management client library for .NET
+# Microsoft Azure Device Update management client library for .NET

 The Microsoft Azure Device Update for Azure IoT Hub is a service that enables you to deploy over-the-air updates for your IoT devices.